sweetnightkitty/knight-travails-3/README.md

 ## Installation

 You will just need to fork a copy of this repository and then clone it to your local environment using the git clone command.

-Code is then ready to go.
+Once your local environment is ready, simply load in browser and view the console for the project results.